LiteObject/mcp-with-semantic-kernel/README.md

 ## Quick Start - Running the Demo

 ### Prerequisites
-- **.NET SDK** (version 9.0 or later)
+- **.NET SDK** (version 9.0 or later - uses preview version features)
-- **Node.js and npm** (required only for external MCP servers like GitHub and Everything servers)
+- **Node.js and npm** (optional - only required for external MCP servers like GitHub and Everything)
-- A valid **OpenAI API key** (optional - only needed for Semantic Kernel integration)
+- **OpenAI API key** (optional - only needed for Semantic Kernel integration)
+- **ModelContextProtocol** NuGet package (version 0.1.0-preview.8 - automatically included)
+- Basic familiarity with C# and Semantic Kernel concepts

-> **Note**: Node.js is needed because the demo uses external MCP servers (GitHub, Everything) that are published as Node.js packages.
-You can run the demo with only the local .NET MCP server if you prefer to avoid Node.js dependencies.
+> **Note**: Node.js is needed only for external MCP servers (GitHub, Everything) that are published as Node.js packages.
+The demo works perfectly with just the local .NET MCP server, avoiding Node.js dependencies entirely.

 ### 1. Clone and Build
 ```bash